Retief of the CDT: Information about this great science fiction series and two fan fiction short stories

 Magnan stared at him a moment.
 "Why'd you do it?
 You were the captain of your own ship.
 You could have gone anywhere, done anything.
 What made you decide to join the corps?"

 Retief offered the thin man a crooked smile.
-"The way you folks handled the Floomian affair told me that none of us were safe out here.
+"The way you folks handled the Floomian affair told me that none of us are safe out here.
 It reminded me of the old cliché: 'If you can't beat them, join them.'
 It sounded like the safest thing to do."

 "Gracious, Retief.
 That almost makes us sound like the enemy."